Rozalind Drummond: Practice

 Drummond's Peeping Tom (named from Michael Powell’s film) was shown at Monash University Gallery, November 1995 to February 1996.
 Beside found photographs it included three video screens; one showing Powell's 1960 movie; another voyeuristically tracking a woman as she weaves through museum displays; and a third with a live feed of the exhibition space in which the viewer can see themselves recorded.
 The sum of these parts places the audience in the role of victim and aggressor simultaneously.
 It is a frequently referenced work, early on by artist and writer Perry Fowler;"Drummond has created an ‘artificial’, cryptically narrated, masculinist subjectivity.
 Like a psychoanalyst ‘reading’ a patient or a detective investigating a mystery, the viewer deciphers the story through ‘clues’ provided at random.The story reveals an arguably pathological perception of the feminine.
 Drummond’s women are shallow, monochrome beauties, naively modeling for long-forgotten amateurs.
-Manipulated and enlarged, they become images of a reconstituted femininity; a postmodern perception of a post-war sexuality."
+Manipulated and enlarged, they become images of a reconstituted femininity; a postmodern perception of a post-war sexuality."On her own work in the collaborative visual research project "Flows and Catchments" conducted at Lake Bolac over 2012-2014 while she was a lecturer at Deakin University, Drummond concludes that the photograph "offers a momentary pause," an "outline of an image" and acts as a 'signpost':Photography inevitably entails a certain characterization of reality.
+From being "out there" the world comes to be "inside" photographs, ... [instead] ...
+I am interested rather in looking, through the viewfinder, to spaces that work the other way, which suggest the potential to locate a "non-space"— where the inside suggests an outside or empty space [...]
+The viewer may well peer in and look for everything that appears to have been left out.
+Thus, the photograph becomes a recollection of what Roland Barthes calls "a disruption in the topography" -- we imagine a "beyond" that evokes a sense of melancholy or of irrevocably sliding toward it.